Sponson: Watercraft

 On watercraft, a sponson is a projection that extends outward (usually from the hull, but sometimes other parts of the vessel) to improve stability while floating, or to act as a securing point for other equipment.
 Vessels with unstable body shapes or unevenly distributed weight are likely to feature sponsons to help prevent capsizing or other instabilities.
 On many vessels, these projections from the main body of the vessel can be attached and removed quickly and fairly easily.

 Canoes and kayaks sometimes feature sponson attachments as well, for stability in rough waters.
 These differ from outriggers, which extend a significant distance away from the body of the craft, and are employed on craft designed for open waters.
-A sponson's terminus is close to the craft, thereby allowing the boat to maneuver through more narrow spaces, and so is more likely to be used on smaller craft that still require maneuverability through narrow passages.
+A sponson's terminus is close to the craft, thereby allowing the boat to maneuver through narrower spaces, and so is more likely to be used on smaller craft that still require maneuverability through narrow passages.

 In the mid-1990s, advances in sponson design made sponsons a tool for better handling at high speeds, and they began being added to racing boats.